Federal judge denies LIV golfers bid for PGA Tour postseason - KTVZ

 SAN JOSE, Calif.
 (AP) — A federal judge in California has ruled three golfers who joined Saudi-backed LIV Golf will not be able to compete in the PGA Tour’s postseason.

+“This is an extraordinarily attractive financial opportunity but it’s much more than that,” Walters said, saying the harm done is that “players lose intangible benefits” such as qualifications for the major tournaments as well as other marquee invitationals.

+“This is the holy grail because everybody wants to compete in and prevail in major championships, but it’s not just the majors,” Walters said.
+He noted that the PGA Tour inferred these golfers would put a “taint” or “stench” on the tour’s image by playing.

-The first of three FedEx Cup playoff events begin Thursday as players compete for the $18 million top prize.
+The first of three FedEx Cup playoff events begin Thursday as players compete for the $18 million top prize — thus the urgency for Freeman to rule.
+This case could go to trial next year, with the possibility of an injunction hearing in late September or early October, according to Peters.

+Peters said lifting the suspensions of the golfers and allowing them to play would “change the status quo” for the PGA Tour and “give them a fabulous platform” to promote the LIV tour while competing in a PGA event.

+“I think it’s a huge problem,” he said. “… The Commissioner needs the ability to protect the tour.
+This is a very dire situation for the Tour.”

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports